The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Protocol Decision Tree — Which Base for Which Condition

 The selection framework below maps each cleansing base to the scalp presentation, clinical priority, and protocol context.
-Use this as the reference guide for home-care prescription at the end of each in-center visit.
+Use this as the reference guide for home-care recommendation at the end of each in-center visit.

-New client · No confirmed diagnosis · Scalp assessment pending
+New client · No confirmed scalp evaluation · Assessment pending

 → Normalizing Base Wash